-While 2017 has already been filled with day care horror stories, one New Jersey mom is grateful to have her toddler back safe and sound.
-And it's all thanks to a good Samaritan at the park.
+Is it just us, or has 2017 been filled with way too many day care horror stories?
+One of the first happened in February, when a New Jersey mom was grateful to have her toddler back safe and sound, all thanks to a good Samaritan at the park.

-ABC 7 reports on Friday, Lynda Deshommes dropped off her 18-month-old, Nathaniel, at First Adventure Day Care Center.
+ABC 7 reports that Lynda Deshommes dropped off her 18-month-old, Nathaniel, at First Adventure Day Care Center like any other day.
 The kids were taken on a field trip to West Side Park in Newark, but when they left, Nathaniel was left behind.

 It was a good thing another mom, Jennifer Ewens, was there.
 When Nathaniel had grabbed onto her leg and wouldn't let go, Ewens realized the toddler was alone.
 She tried to comfort him while watching her her own daughter and nephew.